BU-ISCIII/BU-ISCIII/docs/ExomeEB-ExomeTrio-WGSTrio.md

 ### 4. Annotation.

 This step is performed apart from sarek because we aim to provide a more thorough annotation of the variants, which will include prediction of effect and correlation with the disease thanks to [Ensembl's Variant Effect Predictor (VEP)](https://www.ensembl.org/info/docs/tools/vep/index.html) and [exomiser](https://exomiser.readthedocs.io/en/latest/advanced_analysis.html).
-This latter will also include inheritance typing.
+This latter will also include inheritance mode.

 - Move to the folder: `cd 03-annotation`.
 Which will contain the following files:
 - Before executing the lablog, you might need to modify exomiser's configuration file (`exomiser_configfile.yml`):